 HSBC springs surprise with strong profit growth

-Lender boosted the wider European bank sector, which is starved of good news in 2018
+Europe’s biggest bank by assets has reaped the benefits of a major restructuring after the global financial crisis

-HSBC said its expenses in the third quarter fell 2.4 per cent from the preceding three months, reversing a trend.
+HSBC said its expenses in the third quarter fell 2.4% from the preceding three months, reversing a trend

 HSBC Holdings posted a higher-than-expected 28 per cent rise in quarterly profit on Monday, showing progress in its battle to control costs and shaking off fears that rising global political tensions could hurt its business.